 Diminished Response

-If the second cycle doesn’t work as well as the first, your receptors haven’t fully recovered.
+If the second cycle doesn’t produce results comparable to the first, receptors haven’t fully recovered.
+This is consistent with the incomplete re-sensitization documented in receptor pharmacology studies.
 Extend breaks before the next cycle.

 Persistent Side Effects

-Side effects that linger into your “off” period suggest your body needs more recovery time.
+Side effects that linger into the “off” period suggest the system needs more recovery time.

 Abnormal Lab Values

-If bloodwork shows hormonal changes persisting through your break period, extend the break before restarting.
+If bloodwork shows hormonal changes persisting through the break period, extend the break before restarting.

 Reduced Tolerance